plp13/qman/README.md

 - `-Dbzip2=disabled`: disable support for manual pages compressed with `bzip2`
 - `-Dlzma=disabled`: disable support for manual pages compressed with `xz`

-By default, all features are enabled.
+By default, all the above features are enabled.

 > **:bulb: Note**
 >